 Located among many scenic landmarks at Nebraska’s largest state park, Lovers Leap is no doubt the park’s best climbing destination.
-While there are many steep buttes, rocks, and small peaks – public and private, in western Nebraska, Lovers Leap Butte has the distinction of being first in average steepness, according to the National Elevation Dataset.
+While there are many steep buttes, rocks, and small peaks in western Nebraska, Lovers Leap Butte has the distinction of being first in average steepness, according to the National Elevation Dataset.
 There are a handful of other Nebraska summits that have steepness ratings not much less, but Scotts Bluff is the only other publicly accessible summit that could possibly contend for any of the other top honors in individual categories of steepness.
 However, unlike the paved and graded trail to the summit of Scotts Bluff, the route to the summit of Lovers Leap is a more rugged adventure, requiring some careful scrambling to reach the top.
 In many ways, this Lovers Leap is arguably Nebraska’s version of the Black Hills’ Little Devils Tower.
 The summit area of Lovers Leap is somewhat flat in some parts, which is rewarding to the climber that has labored up the route to the top.
 At the summit, the climber is rewarded with incredible views in all directions, since Lovers Leap stands higher than all the other summits nearby.

 Summits with the name Lovers Leap are common around the USA.
 There is even another Lovers Leap at the opposite side of this same county!
 The local legend behind the name of this butte is similar to many of the others behind their place names.
-A young Native American lady was in love with a brave from her own tribe.
+As the legend goes, a young Native American lady was in love with a brave from her own tribe.
 However, her father had made arrangements for her to marry a brave from another tribe, who promised a significant dowry.
 The young lady and her true love attempted to escape, but her father killed him.
-Distraught over his death, she sang the Death Song, then plunged over the edge of Lovers Leap to her own death.
+Distraught over his death, she sang the Death Song then she plunged over the edge of Lovers Leap to her own death.
 Lovers Leap is situated on the eastern edge of Fort Robinson State Park, in Dawes County.
 The history of the area was written in the lives of the Native American tribes that migrated through the region, then later by the trappers, ranchers, and soldiers that made the area their home.
 A visit to the park’s museums will offer an in-depth look at Fort Robinson History.